Aurora Energy (New Zealand): History

+Origins

 The history of electricity supply to Dunedin dates from 1907, when the Dunedin City Council developed New Zealand's first large hydro-electric generating station on the Waipori River.
 Power from the initial Waipori scheme was transmitted at 35 kV over a 45 km route to Dunedin using duplicate lines.
 The Council continued with further hydro-electricity developments on the Waipori River for almost 80 years.
 The largest development on the river was the construction of a 34 m high dam, forming Lake Mahinerangi.
 The Waipori scheme was interconnected with the Waitaki power station in 1935 as part of extending generating capacity in the South Island.

-Ownership and governance

 As part of electricity industry reforms in 1990, the Dunedin City Council separated its lines and energy businesses.
 A new company Waipori Power Generation Limited, was formed to take over the energy business.
 In the same year, the Council established a utility contracting company that was eventually renamed as Delta Utility Services.
 A further new company, Dunedin Electricity Limited was registered on 26 June 1990 to manage the Council's electricity lines business.
 Dunedin Electricity was subsequently re-registered and renamed as Aurora Energy on 1 July 2003.